 1 yard 3/4″ elastic

-- Download and print this free sleeve pattern.
+- Enter your email in the box above to get the free sleeve pattern sent to your inbox.
 Print at full scale (choose “no scale” or uncheck “fit to page” on your printer’s dialog box) and tape the two pages together, overlapping edges (no trimming needed).
 Cut out your pattern and then cut 2 sleeves from your fabric, on the fold.

 - Grab a shirt or dress that currently fits you well (make sure it’s made from a woven/non-stretch fabric and not a knit), and fold it in half lengthwise.
 Lay it on top of your fabric, with folds aligned.
 Trace around your shirt/dress along the neckline, shoulder and armscye (arm hole), adding a seam allowance.To determine how wide to cut your dress waistline, you’ll need to measure around your rib cage (or waist if making a non-maternity version) and add several inches to make it wide enough to get on and off easily.
 For reference, my rib cage is about 33″ around, and I made my dress about 44″ wide at the waistline.Once you’ve marked your desired waist width, taper out from under the arm to this waist marking, and then a bit more out and down to the hem.
 Be sure to add an extra 1.25″ to the bottom of your bodice and top of your skirt to account for adding the elastic.
 (I’ve included a few of the measurements I used on the diagram below.)